RazvanRanca/UnShredder/README.md

 Writing:
 --
-* Results of experiments done so far, effect of cost function
+* Ten-page interim report

 Coding/Experiments:
 --
+* Refactor
-* Further testing of new cost functions
+* Analysis of the cascading effect on new search heuristics
-* Bayesian cost function
-* Neural Net cost function
+* Analysis of including higher level features in cost function (eg: row positioning information)
+* Developing an evaluation measure more closely correlated to how difficult it would be for a human to extract the relevant information from the reconstructed document
 * Optimization of kruskal heuristic
 * ILP approach